wdi-sg/project-4/README.md

 * Populate the rest of the schools
 * Work on sending email to an email address
+* Further styling of the page
+* Add CSS Animations

 ## Built With
 * [ReactJS](https://facebook.github.io/react/)